A tail-shape actuarial index based on equal level relationships between Value at Risk and Expected Shortfall: Theoretical properties of the -index and characteri zation results

-Next, we provide some characterizations of the underlying loss variable's distribution based on the formula of $\theta_p(X)$.
-The mean excess function (or mean residual life time) is employed in this attempt, since it is of great interest in actuarial science and it uniquely characterizes the loss variable's distribution (see e.g. \cite{marshall2007life} and references therein).
-As a particular case of interest, we consider the family of loss variables (risks) for which the mean excess function can be represented in an affine (linear) form, i.e.
+Next, we provide some characterizations of the underlying loss variable's tail behaviour based on the formula of $\theta_p(X)$.
+The mean excess function (or mean residual lifetime) is employed in this attempt, since it is of great interest in actuarial science and it uniquely characterizes the loss variable's distribution (see e.g. \cite{marshall2007life} and references therein).
+As a particular case of interest, we consider the family of loss variables for which the mean excess loss function can be represented in an affine (linear) form, i.e.